giantswarm/crossplane-gs-apis/apidocs/peeredvpcnetworks.xnetworks.crossplane.giantswarm.io.md

 |Type     |boolean|
 |Required |No|

-Determines if the TransitGateway should be enabled
+Enabled specifies if the transit gateway is enabled.

 #### `.spec.transitGateway.ipv6Support`